cleanlab/cleanlab/README.md

 ### Try easy mode with Cleanlab Studio

 While this open-source package **finds** data issues, its utility depends on you having: a good existing ML model + an interface to efficiently **fix** these issues in your dataset.
-Providing all these pieces, [Cleanlab Studio](https://cleanlab.ai/blog/data-centric-ai/) is a Data Curation platform to **find and fix** problems in any {image, text, tabular} dataset.
+Providing all these pieces, [Cleanlab Studio](https://cleanlab.ai/blog/data-centric-ai/) is a Data Curation platform to **find and fix** problems in any {text, image, tabular} dataset.
 Cleanlab Studio [automatically](https://cleanlab.ai/blog/data-centric-ai/) runs optimized algorithms from this package on top of **AutoML & Foundation** models fit to your data, and presents detected issues (+ AI-suggested fixes) in an intelligent [data correction interface](https://www.youtube.com/playlist?list=PLn_2rr2ltYqA1uAC0AnRbPyY-wWVf1aeg).

 **[Try it for free!](https://cleanlab.ai/signup/)** Adopting Cleanlab Studio enables users of this package to:
 - Work 100x faster (1 min to analyze your raw data with **zero** code or ML work; optionally use [Python API](https://help.cleanlab.ai/tutorials/))